10 Entry-Level IT Jobs and What You Can Do to Get Hired

 What are three ways to authenticate someone?

 Requirements: Knowledge of cloud platforms.
-University degrees or equivalent experience are typically preferred.
+Most employers will require at least a bachelor's degree in computer science, computer systems engineering, software engineering, or mathematics.
+Some may even require a master’s degree.
+You may also need provincial or territorial licensing depending on where you work.

 Cloud engineers help businesses migrate applications, functions, and processes to the cloud.
-They typically oversee the design, configuration, and monitoring of cloud-based services like Amazon Web Services (AWS), Microsoft Azure, and the Google Cloud Platform.
+They typically oversee the design, configuration, and monitoring of cloud-based services, such as Amazon Web Services (AWS), Microsoft Azure, and the Google Cloud Platform.
 As more companies move their IT infrastructure to the cloud, the demand for cloud engineers continues to rise.

-Many companies look for entry-level candidates with at least a degree in computer science or a related field.
-That said, having relevant experience can set you up to be competitive for the job as well.
-If you’re working your way up to become a cloud engineer, try starting in positions like system or network administration that’ll expose you to some work with the cloud.
+Many companies look for entry-level candidates with at least a bachelor’s degree in computer science or a related field.
+That said, having relevant experience can make you competitive for the job as well.
+If you’re working your way up to become a cloud engineer, try starting in positions like system or network administration that expose you to some work with the cloud.
 As you gain experience, you can advance to become a cloud developer, cloud administrator, or cloud architect.

 Four common cloud engineer interview questions